Robin Anderson (tennis)

-Robin Kimberly Anderson (born April 12, 1993) is an American tennis player.
+Robin Kimberly Anderson (born April 12, 1993) is an inactive American tennis player.

 Personal life

 Anderson's parents are Denom and Trudy Anderson, and she has two siblings, Matthew and Samantha.

 Career

 College

 Anderson attended UCLA from 2011 to 2015, where she was on the tennis team each year, leading the Bruins to the NCAA championship in 2014.
 She won the Honda Sports Award as the nation's best collegiate female tennis player in 2014, and earned the award as well in the following year, 2015.

 Professional

 Anderson reached her first WTA 125 singles final at the 2021 Midland Tennis Classic, losing to top seed Madison Brengle.

 She received a wildcard into the main draw of the 2022 Australian Open on her Grand Slam tournament debut, after winning the USTA's Australian Open Wildcard Challenge, but lost in the first round to Sam Stosur.

 Partnering Dalayna Hewitt, Anderson was runner-up at the 2024 W75 Calgary National Bank Challenger, losing to Kayla Cross and Maribella Zamarripa in a champions tiebreak in the final.